Characterization of distinguished matrices of isolated hypersurface singularities through their spectral numbers: Review of results on the simply laced root lattices

 \end{theorem}

 Obviously, $k_5(H_\Z,w)$ is zero if and only if $w$ is a quasi-Coxeter element.

-The last theorem in this section, Theorem \ref{t3.12}, gives a complete answer to the question posed in the Remarks \ref{t2.8} for the homogeneous root lattices.
-The Remarks \ref{t3.13} comment on the history and part of the proof and on related results.
+The last theorem in this section, Theorem \ref{t3.14}, gives a complete answer to the question posed in the Remarks \ref{t2.8} (i) for the simply laced root lattices.
+The Remarks \ref{t3.15} comment on the history and part of the proof and on related results.